uwetom/media-production-worksheets/wk12-animating-mocap-data/index.md

 Now there are several steps that you need to follow to use your mocap data in a character animation in your scene:

  - Set up the character
+ - Create an Animation Controller and add animations to the character
+ - Add MoCap animations to the Animation Controller

 ## Set up the character